neotheicebird/scienceofsoul/_posts/2015-11-26-upon-reflection.md

 ---

 <p class="editors-note">
 <u>Editor's note</u>: This is a guest post from Filarial of <a href="http://filarial.blogspot.in">Eternal Sunshine of a Filarial Mind</a>.
-He writes quiryky and fun stuff, that always has some kind of a twist, like this great tale.
+He writes quirky and fun stuff, that always has some kind of a twist, like this great tale.
 </p>

 ### Akṣapāda Gautama’s Gurukul…